stnoah1/PORT/README.md

 ## Acknowledgements
 We utilized the pre-trained backbones from [MMPose](https://mmpose.readthedocs.io/en/latest/), and our architecture code is based on [CvT](https://github.com/microsoft/CvT).

-Thanks to the original authors for their work!s
+Thanks to the original authors for their works!